 What hours are the Camp bar open?

 Beer, wine, and other malt beverages are served at three or four of our Evening Social Events during the week and are included as part of your registration fees.
-A similar selection of alcoholic beverages is also available for purchase on most evenings from 10:30pm to 12:30am when the Main Lodge becomes The Best Time Wine & Coffee Bar.
+A similar selection of alcoholic beverages is also available for purchase on most evenings from 10:30pm to 12:30am at our Best Time Wine Bar.

 ‘Camp’ Camp’s founder, Bill Cole, originally conceived of Camp as an alternative to alcohol- and sex-focused bars and other venues — a place where people could enjoy a different kind of environment than is typical in the LGBTQ+ community.
-So, to maintain Bill’s original vision for Camp — as well as for liability and safety reasons, and out of respect for those Campers in recovery — we do require that everyone attending Camp limit their alcohol consumption to those times & events where alcohol furnished by Camp is served.
+To maintain Bill’s original vision for Camp — as well as for liability and safety reasons, and out of respect for those Campers in recovery — we do require that everyone attending Camp limit their alcohol consumption to those times & events where alcohol furnished by Camp is served.
 PLEASE DO NOT BRING ALCOHOL TO CAMP.
 Doing so is grounds for immediate removal from Camp without a refund.
 Non-prescription drugs (except over-the-counter medications) are also prohibited.
+Recreational cannabis is now legal in Maine, and cannabis use at Camp is governed with similar when/where parameters as alcohol consumption.

 In short, if you are looking for a queer vacation that has a party atmosphere 24/7, Camp probably isn’t for you.
 We mean it when we say Camp is the best time ever, but the fun is not focused on alcohol or drugs.